meher12/unitTesting-junit-mockito-mockMvc/README.md

    using [JsonPath project](https://github.com/json-path/JsonPath) JsonPath allows you to access elements of JSON
 4. Create a student : Send a POST request
 5. Delete Student
+6. Delete Student when Student ID Does Not Exist: Check for HTTP status code 4xx